Class Schedule

 HeartCode® is the official American Heart Association (AHA) self-directed eLearning program allowing students to take PALS online as an alternative to the traditional classroom-based courses.

-Student that successfully complete the HeartCode PALS course receive the exact same card as those that complete the traditional classroom course.
+Student that successfully complete the HeartCode PALS course receive the same AHA training as those that complete the traditional classroom course.

 This comprehensive program uses eSimulation technology to allow students to assess and treat patients in virtual healthcare settings.
 In this environment, students apply their knowledge to patient cases and see the results of their decision in real time.